hansreier/techreier/eDrops/src/main/resources/static/markdown/readme.md

 First successful login stores password in Windows Credentials Manager.
 Check in Windows Credential Manager or "Legitimasjonsbehandling", that password is stored.
 Check in file .docker\config.json.
 I first set it up manually to "credStore": "wincread", but contents is changed in process.
+This seems to be the best way to store credentias  in Wincread.

+I tried to do it manually by opening  Credential Manager in Windows on a company owned PC, but did not work.
+It is an entry there called Persistence.
+This should be set to Local computer.
+This is impossible using Credential Manager directly.

 ```
 {